Mu2e/TrkAna/tutorial/pages/opening.md

 trkana.arrays()[N:M]
 ```

-You may notice that this is slow.
-The ```arrays()``` function has an option to filter branches so that you only read in the data you want.
+You may notice that this is slow: one important difference between python and ROOT is that python will automatically ready the whole tree into memory.
+We will come to ways around this.
+For the time being, we will use the ```filter_name``` argument to the ```arrays()``` function to reduce the amount of data we read in.
 For example:

 ```
 branches = trkana.arrays(filter_name=["/evtinfo.*id/", "/demfit.mom.*/"])